2017 Fantasy Football Mock Draft: 4-Round Simulation with Notable Picks

 Jacksonville Jaguars running back Leonard Fournette's fantasy stock has fallen a bit in recent weeks, in part because of a foot injury that forced him to miss three preseason games.

-Fournette also said he wanted to play in the team's final preseason game against the Atlanta Falcons, which took place last Thursday, but he was held out for that matchup.
+Fournette also said he wanted to play in the team's final preseason game against the Atlanta Falcons, per John Reid of the Florida Times-Union, but he was held out for that matchup.

-The other concern is that the Jaguars offense looks like it might sputter, especially after quarterback Blake Bortles struggled last year.
+The other concern is the Jaguars offense looks like it might sputter, especially after quarterback Blake Bortles struggled last year.
 Pro Football Focus ranked him 27th at the position last year, and ESPN's QB Rating placed him 28th.
 He nearly lost his job to backup Chad Henne before this season and wasn't officially named the starter for Week 1 until August 26.

 Fournette has incredible talent and size and could dominate the league for years, but if the Jaguars are playing catch-up in games and are forced to throw, then he's going to be less of a factor.

-Fourth Round
+4th Round

 37. Oakland Raiders RB Marshawn Lynch